 The stages and steps in the Afghan SIV application process are outlined below and include the current average processing time for each step, including the time required by relevant USG entities.
-This chart captures total USG processing time in calendar days, beginning when the applicant first expresses interest in applying for a SIV to the National Visa Center and ending with the date of visa issuance at a U.S. embassy or consulate.
-It does not capture time taken for steps in the SIV process outside the control of the USG that depend solely on the applicant's initiative.
-However, even within each step below identified as under the control of the USG, there may be significant time spent awaiting applicant or third-party action not attributable to the USG entities involved.
+This chart captures total USG processing time in calendar days, beginning when the applicant first expresses interest in applying for a SIV to the National Visa Center (NVC) and ending with the date of visa issuance at a U.S. embassy or consulate.
+It does not capture time taken for steps in the SIV process outside USG control that depend solely on the applicant's initiative.
+However, even within each step below identified as under USG control, there may be significant time spent awaiting applicant or third-party action not attributable to the USG entities involved.
 Therefore, the average processing time listed below likely overestimates the total processing time solely attributable to USG entities.